17 Bluetooth Security: Encryption and Key Management

 Cost of Each Security Layer:

-Key Insight: The $0.50 NFC chip eliminates the primary attack vector (remote MITM during pairing).
-Application-layer authorization adds a second independent barrier.
-Neither layer alone is sufficient for a life-safety device, but together they provide defense-in-depth at minimal cost and user friction.
+Key Insight: OOB pairing removes the primary remote MITM path, while application-layer authorization adds an independent barrier for dose commands.
+Neither layer alone is sufficient for a life-safety device, but together they provide defense-in-depth with manageable user friction.

 Concept Relationships: